amanofbits/simser/README.md

 array of arrays and slice of arrays are not supported right now)
 - no reflection in generated code, it is simple and fast
 - possibility to select type[s] to serialize via `-types` CLI flag
-- possibility to select output function names (and exportability, as implied by Go)
+- customize output function names
+- customize output file name

 ### Advanced
 - slice field length can be set to any expression that returns `int`, by using tags.
 Currently [de]serialized instance can be referred to as "`o`", within expression.